OpenEvalProject/evals/manuscripts/elife-76039/v3/manuscript.md

 ## Results

-## Ionic currents underlying amplification and resonance in cholinergic interneurons
+### Ionic currents underlying amplification and resonance in cholinergic interneurons

 The HCN and NaP currents depolarize CINs over largely non-overlapping voltage ranges.
 The HCN current is mostly active below –60 mV and is responsible for the voltage sag in response to a hyperpolarizing current pulse (Figure 1A, ‘HCN’), whereas the NaP current takes over at –60 mV and is necessary and sufficient (Bennett et al., 2000) to drive CINs to action potential threshold (Figure 1A, ‘NaP’).
 Therefore, because NaP is a regenerative current, while HCN is a restorative current, we would expect the current responses to an oscillating voltage command to depend strongly on whether the membrane voltage is clamped above or below –60 mV (Beatty et al., 2015).
 We therefore held mouse CINs in whole-cell voltage clamp (n=10 neurons, N=4 mice), first at –55 mV, and subjected them to a voltage command that was composed of a continuous sequence of sinusoidal cycles with an amplitude of 2 mV and a frequency that increases discretely from 0.2 to 20 Hz.
 The current amplitude was very small at low frequencies and increased monotonically to the high frequency (Figure 1B, black), which is suggestive of an impedance curve with amplified lower frequencies.
 Loosely speaking, this means that the CINs’ ‘input resistance’ to a low-frequency oscillatory input currents is boosted.
 As expected (Figure 1C, black), the impedance curve, |Z(f)|, exhibited an amplifying structure, with the phase delay being strictly positive.
-In order to quantify the degree of amplification, we fit the model of the phase delay, ϕs , for an iso-potential cell with quasi-linear properties (see Equation 5 in Materials and methods).
+In order to quantify the degree of amplification, we fit the model of the phase delay, $ϕ_{s}$ , for an iso-potential cell with quasi-linear properties (see Equation 5 in Materials and methods).
 In this fit, there is a (negative) amplifying parameter, µn – that is derived from biophysical properties of amplifying current (e.g. the slope of the activation curve, reversal potential, etc.) (Goldberg et al., 2007) – which was estimated to be µn = –3.9.

 ![Figure 1.](https://cdn.elifesciences.org/articles/76039/elife-76039-fig1-v3.jpg)

 **Figure 1.:** (A) CINs exhibit a voltage sag due to HCN currents, and autonomous pacemaking due to NaP currents.
 (B) Application of 2 mV sinusoidal voltage commands to the soma, of increasing frequencies, elicits a current response that is voltage dependent (black trace, –55 mV; red trace, –70 mV).
 (C) Estimation of the impedance (left) and phase shift (right) show that at –55 mV, CINs exhibit an amplified impedance and that at –70 mV, CINs exhibit a resonance (non-monotonic impedance and negative phase delays).
-Solid lines are parameter fits for  up to a scale factor (left), and phase shift, α2+β2-1/2 (right, see ϕsEquation 5).
+Solid lines are parameter fits for $\alpha^{2}+\beta^{2}^{-1/2}$ up to a scale factor (left), and phase shift, $ϕ_{s}$ (right, see Equation 5).

 When neurons were held at –70 mV (n=10 neurons, N=7 mice), the current response was very different.
 It was much larger at subhertz frequencies as compared to the experiment at –55 mV, and then exhibited what looks like a slightly decreasing amplitude for frequencies near 1 Hz, followed by an amplitude increase at higher frequencies (Figure 1B, red).
 Estimation of the amplitude response and phase delay (Figure 1C, red), revealed significantly different curves (amplitude: p=6·10–25, phase: p=1·10–17, ANCOVA) with a clear resonance peak at approximately 1 Hz, and a zero crossing at a slightly lower frequency (Figure 1C, red).
 Fitting the somatic phase delay yielded a reasonable fit only when both an amplifying and resonant component were included in the fit with the amplifying parameter (µn = –3.4) being only slightly reduced relative to the –55 mV fit.
 In contrast, the additional (positive) resonance parameter, µh – which is derived from the biophysical properties of the restorative current – was estimated to be µh=1.6 (see Materials and methods) based on the fit to the negative lobe in the phase delay.

 The previous experiments suggest that the amplifying effect at –55 mV occurs due to prominence of the amplifying NaP current in that voltage range, whereas the resonance visible at –70 mV is due to the HCN current that dominates that voltage range.
 This conclusion was supported by the fact that application of 1 µM TTX (n=9 neurons, N=4 mice), that abolished autonomous spiking and slightly hyperpolarized the CIN (Figure 2A), reduced the impedance (p=9·10–9) and exhibited a trend toward a shortened phase delay (P=0.137, ANCOVA, Figure 2B).
-These changes are captured by the amplification parameter being estimated as less negative (µn = –2.0), which reduces ϕs (Equation 5 in Materials and methods).
+These changes are captured by the amplification parameter being estimated as less negative (µn = –2.0), which reduces $ϕ_{s}$ (Equation 5 in Materials and methods).
 Similarly, application of 10 µM ZD7288, the selective HCN antagonist (n=9 neurons, N=7 mice), which abolished the sag response (Figure 2C), abolished the resonance peak in the impedance curve (p=4·10–16) and significantly reduced the negative lobe in the phase delay (p=0.018, ANCOVA, Figure 2D), which was captured by the resonance parameter being reduced to µh=0.5.

 ![Figure 2.](https://cdn.elifesciences.org/articles/76039/elife-76039-fig2-v3.jpg)

 **Figure 2.:** (A) TTX (blue) prevents autonomous spiking (black).
 (B) TTX prevents amplification of the impedance (left), and reduces the phase shift (right).
 (C) ZD7288 (red) abolishes the voltage sag (black).
 (D) ZD7288 abolishes the resonance peak in the impedance, and the negative phase shifts in the subhertz range.
 Solid lines are parameter fits as in Figure 1.

-## Optogenetic interrogation of the spatial distribution of NaP and HCN currents in the CIN dendritic arbor
+### Optogenetic interrogation of the spatial distribution of NaP and HCN currents in the CIN dendritic arbor

 While the above experiments demonstrate the NaP and HCN currents are capable of transforming subthreshold voltage fluctuations, the question remains as to where within the CIN’s somatodendritic compartments these currents perform their amplifying and restorative actions, respectively.
 One extreme scenario is that they are restricted to the axosomatic region (where they are needed for sustaining the autonomous firing patterns of the CINs).
 In that scenario, the dendrites could be entirely linear, passively transmitting the distal depolarizations to the soma.
 Only at the soma are the inputs then transformed by these currents.
 However, a more realistic scenario is that these currents are also expressed dendritically and exert their nonlinear influence on synaptic inputs more distally.
 But in this scenario, we would still want to know where along the dendrites the currents are expressed.
 To determine the precise location of these channels would require advanced in situ molecular and anatomical techniques and/or direct electrophysiological recordings from CIN dendrites in conjunction with advanced imaging techniques.
 While these experiments may, in principle, be done, we wondered whether the optogenetics-based technique that we recently developed to interrogate the role of dendrites in synaptic integration (Tiroshi and Goldberg, 2019) could help us address this question.